SWE-Student/arch-recovery-bah-578/README.md

 ```
   Input path: the absolute path of the subject system to analyze
   Output file: the absolute path of the output folder that will contain all the generated files

+3. After the program is done executing, it will display **Done!** Message in console

 4. Navigate to the output folder and view the results.